Asgaros/asgaros-forum/readme.txt

 == Description ==
 Asgaros Forum is the perfect WordPress plugin for you if you want to extend your website with a lightweight discussion board.
 It is easy to set up and manage, integrates perfectly with WordPress and comes with a small amount of features which makes it fast and simple.

+= Installation =
+Create a new page for your forum to display on and add the shortcode [forum] to this page.
+Thats all!

 = Features =
 * Topic/post management (Remove/Edit/Close/Sticky/Move)
 * Moderators